kirandash/react/covid-tracker/README.md

 3. Add __REDUX_DEVTOOLS_EXTENSION__ to store.js createStore fn.
 It should highlight the redux devtools extension once our app is loaded.
 4. Run app with `npm run start`
 5. Go to localhost and on performing some action: it will show the list of actions.
 The difference it makes to state and new state after the action, all in the Redux devtools extension

+### 3.10 Redux flow for Pin Country
+1. Create PIN_COUNTRY action in action.js and add it to the list of reducers in reducers.js
+2. Dispatch the action Creator in CountriesList.js and pass it as a props to child component CountryDetail.js.
+Note: We are not connecting redux directly to CountryDetail.js because we want to keep it reusable.
+Always good practice to keep our redux connection at parent level and pass to child as props.
+3. In CountryDetail.js hide the Pin Country button once it is pinned.
+Later we will modify the code to show all Pinned countries at top and not pinned one's at bottom.